 Secondly, artistic criticism.
 For the sake of unity, this is really a secondary issue.
 A critique in this area is not because of a desire to destroy the art, but rather critique it in light of its cultural context.

 It is still possible to criticise an intended worship album as a fitting example of a genre.
 Being live and within the realms of its genre (with the crowd cheering and sing-a-longs, etc.) we could still deem something as good for its purpose by which it is written.
 Even from this point of view, many of these albums sell and they sell because they cater to a certain group or genre called ‘Christian’.
 The flood of groups that produce albums like this at such a fast rate should arouse some suspicion.
-For if there is a pragmatic function to them, they should be criticised because it could very well be unbiblical in its motivation.
+For if there is a pragmatic function to them, they should be criticised because they may very well be unbiblical in its motivation – consumerist culture.